medic/cht-conf/README.md

 # Releasing

+## Do I need to update `release-notes.md`?

+As we strive to have clear, readable commit messages for every change, [release-notes.md](./release-notes.md) should not be updated for every single change.
+Instead, it should be used as a forum for deep information about significant changes, breaking changes, changes to interfaces, changes in behavior, new feature details, etc.

+## Performing the release

 1. Create a pull request with prep for the new release.
-This should contain changes to release notes and anything else that needs to be done.
+This should contain changes to release notes if required and anything else that needs to be done:
-1. Get it reviewed and approved, and merge the pull request.
+1. Get it reviewed and approved
 1. Run `npm version patch`, `npm version minor`, or `npm version major` as appropriate.
 This will:
   - Update versions in `package.json` and `package-lock.json`
   - Commit those changes locally and tag that commit with the new version
-  - "Compile" and publish the changes (**based on what is in your local working tree**, so make sure you're cleanly on master with no local changes) to npm
+  - "Compile" and publish the changes to npm
-1. `git push && git push --tags` to push the npm generated commit and tag up to origin
+1. `git push && git push --tags` to push the npm generated commit and tag up to your pre-approved pull request
+1. Merge the pull request back into master

 # Copyright